gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-11-mouse-support-for-playdate.md

 1. The guide window (virtual trackpad?) appears so you can gauge Playdate screen size
 1. Move your mouse pointer and watch the drawing appear!

 I’ve tested this on a MBP running Sonoma with a mouse and a trackpad.
-There’s a little lag, but it’s not too bad at all.
-The video has more lag as I was capturing through QuickTime and my phone camera.
+There’s very little lag, it’s really quite usable.
+The video has substantial lag as I was capturing through QuickTime and my phone camera.
 Anyway, it’s super cool!

 ----